andreasspindler/Libpreempt/README.md

 Pudding works nicely on top of **Docker images** and **Yocto Linux Bitbake recipes**, with Docker or Yocto providing the system basis and Pudding the basis for the programming techniques used in the actual application.

+Etymology:

+The name was inspired by the expression "the proof is in the pudding."
+Generally, it is used to say the best test of a pudding is to eat it.
+The real worth or effectiveness of something can only be determined by putting it to the test by trying or using it, over and over again, standards, versions and promises aside.

+Since it operates inside a computer `pudding.sh` expects that no process will fail *ever*.
+Either they all succeed or there are bugs.

 # EXAMPLES